-Kristin is an Associate Professor of Psychology at the University of British Columbia.
+Kristin is a Professor of Psychology at the University of British Columbia.
 She arrived at UBC after studying at McGill University and at the University of Waterloo, and as a faculty member at the Stanford Graduate School of Business.

 Dr. Laurin’s research investigates how people’s goals and motivations interact with their beliefs and ideologies – about politics, about religion, or about the nature of the world.
 For example, she asks questions like what motivates people to support the principle of democracy, even when doing so goes against their own interests?
 Or what do we do when we’ve done something that we know is wrong?
 Why is it that the social standing you’re born with is most likely the social standing you’ll die with?
 And how do people go about convincing themselves that the world they live in is fair?

 Laurin, K. (2017).
 Belief in God: A cultural adaptation with important side effects.
 Current Directions in Psychological Science, 26, 458-463.

 Kreps, T. A., Laurin, K., & Merritt, A. C. (2017).
 Hypocritical Flip-Flop, or Courageous Evolution?
 When Leaders Change Their Moral Minds.
 Journal of Personality and Social Psychology, 113, 730-752.

 Friesen, J. P., Laurin, K., Shepherd, S., Gaucher, D. & Kay, A. C. (in press).
 System justification: Experimental evidence, its contextual nature, and implications for social change.
 British Journal of Social Psychology.

 Kupor, D., Reich, T., & Laurin, K. (in press).
 The (bounded) benefits of correction: The unanticipated interpersonal advantages of making and correcting mistakes.
 Organizational Behavior and Human Decision Processes.